-These cute and useful gifts are not limited to the Holiday Season by any stretch.
-Print out the simple to follow instructions from the FREE Resource Library and keep them handy for the next time you need a quick and thoughtful gift that really shows you care.
+Don’t forget to print out the simple to follow instructions from the FREE Resource Library and keep them handy for the next time you need a quick and thoughtful gift that really shows you care.

-Yes, you can do this!
+You can do this!
 Creating cute and heartfelt gifts should not be stressful.
 I know your friends and family will really appreciate a lovely gift, especially if it’s a treat that won’t pack on extra pounds.